DanielWorld/UserTracker/README.md

 #### Caution
 sendFirstRun() will invoke only one time when install referrer is arrived before calling it <br>
-If install referrer doesn't arrive when sendFirstRun() is invoked, sendFirstRun() will be called without install referrer and wait for install referrer to send sendFirstRun()
+If install referrer wasn't received when sendFirstRun() is invoked, sendFirstRun() will be called without install referrer and wait for install referrer to send sendFirstRun()